18F/digital-team-playbook/pages/what-is-a-digital-services-team.md

 Use data to drive decisions
 Default to open

+###Case Study: The Consumer Financial Protection Bureau

 Understanding these plays are fundamental to successfully establishing a digital services team.
+For the [Consumer Financial Protection Bureau](http://www.consumerfinance.gov/), their team was guided largely by these four prevailing principles:

+1. Build a diverse team of creatives
+2. Embrace and cultivate a team culture
+3. Establish core standards
+4. Expand and maximize reach

+A complete overview of their experience standing up a Digital Services Team [can be found here](http://www.slideshare.net/molliebates/designing-for-all-of-america-at-the-cfpb-aiga-conference-presentation).

 A founding digital services team will also help recruit new members, growing the team, while simultaneously establishing processes and procedures.
 When you’re early in the planning phase, consider a few of these as great ways to get started: